jora98/clickerApi/README.md

 # clickerApi
-This is an api to detect pollution, crimes and other events
+This is an api to document pollution, crimes and other events